-Holders of Class A common stock and Class B common stock will generally vote together as a single class, unless otherwise required by law.
+Nasdaq symbol ACMR Voting Rights Holders of Class A common stock and Class B common stock will generally vote together as a single class, unless otherwise required by law.
 Class A common stock is entitled to one vote per share, and Class B common stock is entitled to twenty votes per share.
 After this offering, our executive officers and directors, some of whom hold Class B common stock, will control 65.2% of the voting power of our outstanding capital stock and therefore may be able to control the outcome of matters submitted to stockholders, including the election of directors.
 See "Principal Stockholders" and "Description of Capital Stock."

-The numbers of shares of Class A and Class B common stock to be outstanding following this offering and the concurrent private placement are based on 9,369,212 shares of Class A common stock and 2,409,738 shares of Class B common stock outstanding as of September 30, 2017, and exclude the following as of September 30, 2017:
+The numbers of shares of Class A and Class B common stock to be outstanding following this offering and the concurrent private placement are based on 9,369,212 shares of Class A common stock and 2,409,738 shares of Class B common stock outstanding as of November 2, 2017, and exclude the following:

-- 397,502 shares of Class A common stock issuable upon the exercise of an outstanding warrant, with an exercise price of \$7.50 per share, as described under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Recent Equity Transactions- Issuance of Warrants"; - 3,276,074 shares of Class A common stock issuable upon the exercise of outstanding options, with a weighted-average exercise price of \$2.39 per share; - 120,002 shares of Class A common stock that will be issuable upon the exercise of options approved for grant to employees, effective as of the date of this prospectus, with an exercise price per share equal to the initial public offering price of the offering made hereby; and - 585,381 shares of Class A common stock reserved for future issuance under our equity incentive plan.
+- 397,502 shares of Class A common stock issuable upon the exercise of an outstanding warrant, with an exercise price of \$7.50 per share, as described under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Recent Equity Transactions- Issuance of Warrants"; - 3,396,076 shares of Class A common stock issuable upon the exercise of outstanding options, with a weighted-average exercise price of \$2.50 per share; and - 585,381 shares of Class A common stock reserved for future issuance under our equity incentive plan.